Breaking new ground faster than even its own trainees can keep track of, DWF has its sights set on the big leagues.

 Meanwhile, domestic expansion was continuing: the firm took on petite, Bristol-based insurance boutique Fox Hartley in May 2016 and entered the Northern Irish market later that year through a merger with 20-partner C & H Jefferson.
 In 2017 the firm acquired NeoLaw, the costs division of Keelys LLP, in London, and the absorption of insurance management business Triton to bring in 215 more staff in the UK and more newcomers in Sydney, Chicago and Toronto.
-2017 also saw a merger with four-partner Heenan Paris in January; the launch of a Berlin office in March; a new office in Singapore in June with four partners taken on from Eversheds; and to top it all off, associations with firms based in Argentina, Panama, Colombia and Saudi Arabia in July; and new offices in Melbourne, Brisbane (both through a combination with a local firm) and Milan.
+2017 also saw a merger with four-partner Heenan Paris in January; the launch of a Berlin office in March; a new office in Singapore in June with four partners taken on from Eversheds; associations with firms based in Argentina, Panama, Colombia and Saudi Arabia in July; and new offices in Melbourne, Brisbane (both through a combination with a local firm) and Milan.
 Phew.

 With its ambitious vision of creating an international profile for itself, the firm looks set to enter a new strategic phase, but only time will tell whether it'll be able to sustain the momentum that it's witnessed over the past decade.
 London executive partner Hilary Ross told us: “Many of our clients are looking to significantly expand their geographic coverage over the next few years.
 We want to grow where our clients are keen to develop, so our focus is on Europe, the Middle East and China.”

 1 Scott Place,

 2 Hardman Street,

 - UK offices Manchester, Liverpool, Leeds, Newcastle, London, Milton Keynes, Bristol, Birmingham, Edinburgh, Glasgow, Belfast